aptabase/aptabase-js/packages/react/README.md

 ![Aptabase](https://aptabase.com/og.png)

-# React SDK for Aptabase
+# Aptabase SDK for React Apps

 A tiny SDK (1 kB) to instrument your React apps with Aptabase, an Open Source, Privacy-First and Simple Analytics for Mobile, Desktop and Web Apps.

 ## Setup

-1. Install the SDK using your preferred JavaScript package manager
+1. Install the SDK using npm or your preferred JavaScript package manager

 ```bash
 npm add @aptabase/react